The Corona crisis made you think... and you’re not the only one

 Living your life and leaving your life

 In a recent CNBC article, Morgan Hopkins, shared her thoughts on creating her online will.
-She said that she rather enjoyed the online will process and found that it made her think about important life decisions she’s never thought of before.
-Finally completing the will – and sharing it with her boyfriend, mother and best friend – has given her at least some peace of mind in all this COVID chaos.
+She said that she rather enjoyed the online will process.
+Moreover, she found that it made her think about important life decisions she’s never thought of before.
+Finally completing the will – and sharing it with her boyfriend, mother and best friend – felt amazing.
+She even said that it has given her at least some peace of mind in all this COVID chaos.

 “I feel a lot better having multiple people who know what to do and what I want, especially not knowing what might happen over the next couple of months,” she says.
 “It makes me feel more at ease.”

-Making decisions about what happens after you leave your life doesn’t have to be that difficult.
+Making decisions about what happens after you pass away doesn’t have to be difficult.
 And at Myend we believe that it shouldn’t be so different from the way you live your life.
-That’s why we believe the e-will can become the new norm and why we want our app to reflect the apps you’re already happily using every day.
+That’s why we believe the online wills can become the new norm.
+And that’s also why we want our app to reflect the apps you’re already happily using every day.

-No scary meetings and strangers looking over your shoulder, just you and your personal device (phone, tablet, computer) from the comfort of your own home – or wherever you are!
-And everything is changeable every day, so your “will maintenance” is extra easy.
+No scary meetings and strangers looking over your shoulder.
+Instead, just you and your familiar personal device (phone, tablet, computer).
+You can also organize everything from the comfort of your own home – or wherever you are!
+And it’s free to update your wishes every day, so your “will maintenance” is extra easy.

 Change is coming..